-It is tricky, because there are allot of websites that collect personal data.
-However, you can request to be removed from major search sites You will have to make a request with each site individually
+It is tricky, because there are a lot of websites that collect personal data.
+However, you can request to be removed from major search sites.
+You will have to make a request with each site individually.

-Head to AccountKiller to find a comprehensive list of account deletion instructions Find the accounts you want to delete, and follow the instructions to get rid of them Delete Facebook, Skype, Zoosk, IMVU, Twitter, Twoo.com, Spotify, Yahoo, Steam, Hotmail / Live Pinterest, Google, Ask.FM, Tango.me, Groupon, Kik, SoundCloud, MSN / Messenger, Hot or Not, WhatsApp, Netflix, Myspace, Gmail, Tumblr, Instagram, Wordpress, Foursquare, Microsoft Live and many other accounts
+Head to AccountKiller.com to find a comprehensive list of account deletion instructions.
+Find the accounts you want to delete, and follow the instructions to get rid of them.
+Facebook, Skype, Zoosk, IMVU, Twitter, Twoo.com, Spotify, Yahoo, Steam, Hotmail / Live Pinterest, Google, Ask.FM, Tango.me, Groupon, Kik, SoundCloud, MSN / Messenger, Hot or Not, WhatsApp, Netflix, Myspace, Gmail, Instagram, WordPress, Foursquare, Microsoft Live and many other accounts.

-This is perhaps the worst part Search engines do not collect information about you They merely index and point to other sites that do.
-Even if you successfully remove yourself from the search engines, you have not removed this information from the internet.
-It’s still on the original site, waiting to be found by other search engines
+This is perhaps the worst part to realize.
+Search engines do not collect information about you.
+They just index sites that point to other websites that do.
+Even if you successfully remove yourself from the search engines, you have not removed this information from the Internet.
+It is still on the original site, waiting to be found by other search engines.

-When answering security questions, instead of using your mother’s real maiden name, or your real street address, etc. make one up
+When answering security questions, instead of using your mother’s real maiden name, or your real street address, etc. use fake ones.

-Use a vault to keep all of your passwords secure and encrypted
+Use a Password Manager to keep all of your passwords secure and encrypted.

 Ensure your social media accounts are set to “private” instead of “public”

-Be cognoscente of what you’re putting online — I could easily go through almost any random person’s Facebook account and tell you who their kids are, where they work, where their kids go to school, who their children’s babysitter is, what televisions shows they like to watch, who their best friends are, where they grew up, and the high school they graduated from.
-Excessive — yes, but could I find the information out — it’s highly likely
+Be cognoscente of what you are putting Online.
+I could easily go through almost any random person’s Facebook account, and tell you who their kid's are, where they work.
+Even where their kids go to school, who their kids babysitter are, what televisions shows they like to watch.
+And who their best friends are, where they grew up, and the high school they graduated from.
+A bit excessive, yes.
+But could I find most of that information?
+It is highly likely.

-Each website has its own requirements, most including verification of your identity via a copy of your ID (be sure to black out your ID number before you send it in).
-Once you’ve submitted your request, removing your information takes anywhere from a few days to weeks
+Each people search website has its own requirements, most including verification of your identity via a copy of your ID (be sure to black out your ID number before you send it in).
+Once you’ve submitted your request, removing your information takes anywhere from a few days to weeks.